open-education-hub/operating-systems/content/chapters/io/lab/quiz/o-trunc.md

 ## Feedback

-The man page provides us with unlimited wisdon:
+The man page provides us with unlimited wisdom:

 > If the file already exists and is a regular file and the access mode allows writing (i.e., is `O_RDWR` or `O_WRONLY`) it will be truncated to length 0.